 I’ve visited Madidi National Park twice now and I would strongly recommend taking a tour with Mashaquipe Eco Tours.

 Their guides are extremely knowledgeable and friendly and this company has a real commitment to protecting the Madidi National Park – not something that can be said about all of the agencies in town.

 If you want to protect the environment, put your money where your mouth is and don’t be seduced by the far cheaper – yet entirely irresponsible – tours you’ll come across in town.

-Madidi Travel were actually featured in National Geographic some years back and have a really fascinating story combined with a beautiful jungle lodge with resident monkeys who spend most of the time trying to sneak into the kitchen!
+Madidi Travel were actually featured in National Geographic some years back and have a really fascinating story, plus you’ll stay in a beautiful jungle lodge with resident monkeys who spend most of the time trying to sneak into the kitchen!